Skip navigation

 Our experienced auction team can always advise whether a property is subject to VAT, and although this is a non-standard scenario, it is well worth raising a query if you have any concerns or are unclear about whether VAT is payable.

 VAT may also be added to any fees or charges payable to the auctioneer.
-As we’ve indicated, most bidders interested in a commercial property or business premise being sold by another VAT-registered owner at auction will likely be VAT-registered themselves, in which case the addition of a sales tax is not an issue.
+As we've indicated, most bidders interested in a commercial property sold at auction or business premise being sold by another VAT-registered owner at auction will likely be VAT-registered themselves, in which case the addition of a sales tax is not an issue.

 Professional Assistance With Managing an Auction Property Subject to VAT